Saturday, June 6, 2009

 8:57 AM

 So on Monday afternoon we arrived in Yeppoon and we went to Capricorn Resort, which is this nice resort with a ton of land.
 It’s on the beach and there’s a bunch of different activities within the resort.
 Even coolor, though, is all the wildlife.
 I saw 3 kookaburras at the hotel, two different species.
-I saw this other, big, almost crane-like bird.
-I saw kangaroos or wallabies – I can’t tell them apart because the only difference is size and there can be small kangaroos.
-They have so many animals that they have one of those “Slow down for kangaroos” signs.

 We arrived at the hotel, had an hour or so to get situated in our rooms before dinner at a resort restaurant, The Billabong.
 I tried to sneak into one of the two washers before everyone else could, but I was too slow.
 Dinner wasn’t anything special, though it wasn’t bad by any means.